ABOUT PULSEGATE

 PulseGate is not a substitute for due diligence.

-It is a structured index designed to improve orientation in fast-moving software ecosystems.
+It is a structured catalog designed to improve orientation in fast-moving software ecosystems.

 BUILT FROM PRAGUE, AIMED GLOBALLY